siddhartha-gadgil/automating-mathematics/content/posts/solving-pappus.md

 ## Formulating problems in SMT

 SMT solvers such as Z3 can be run from many languages (in case of Z3 we can use Python, C++, Java and other JVM languages such as Scala).
-But one nice way to run these, and more to examine the problems being solved, is to use a standard format called __SMT2__ which all SMT solvers support (this can be run interactively or as a file from the command line).
+But one nice way to run these, and especially to examine the problems being solved, is to use a standard format called __SMT2__ which all SMT solvers support (this can be run interactively or as a file from the command line).

 We give below the SMT2 code for the Pappus problem.
-This is a language, following LISP/Scheme, that is easy for both machines and people to read.
+This is a language with syntax (following LISP/Scheme) that is easy for both machines and people to read.
-In such languages, each statement is a so called __S-expression__ (symbolic expression), which is a list enclosed in parenthesis consisting of integers, reals, strings, operators, functions and other S-expressions.
-The operators and functions come in the beginning, so we write `(+ 2 3)` for $2 + 3$ and `(= (+ 2 3) (+ 3 2))` for `$2 + 3 = 3 + 2$`.
+Each statement is a so called __S-expression__ (symbolic expression), which is a list enclosed in parenthesis.
+Operators and functions come in the beginning, so we write, for example, `(+ 2 3)` for $2 + 3$ and `(= (+ 2 3) (+ 3 2))` for `$2 + 3 = 3 + 2$`.
+In general, an S-expression is a list, enclosed in parenthesis with entries either other S-expression or __atoms__, with atoms being integers, reals, strings, functions, operators etc.

 Specifically, most of our statements are of one of two forms &mdash; declaring a variable using `declare-fun` (which can more generally be used to declare functions), or asserting conditions using a statement `(assert <expression>)` for a Boolean expression.

+Here is the code for contradicting the Pappus theorem.

 ``` scheme
 (declare-fun u() Real)